luciusmagn/magnusi.tech/posts/stories.md

 that she is not, in fact, an alien, and then tries to rape her.
-However, she destroys the man through alien power (either something tame like gaping maws and shapeshifting, or if I am given drinks and motivation, I could write something gory and disgusting, like tentacles sprouting out of her vagina, tearing off the man's penis and then sucking him back down there as a gross unbirthing act id, or he could just be murdered by non-descript black goo, I dunno).
+However, she destroys the man through alien power (either something tame like gaping maws and shapeshifting, or if I am given drinks and motivation, I could write something gory and disgusting, like tentacles sprouting out of her vagina, tearing off the man's penis and then sucking him back down there as a gross unbirthing act idk, or he could just be murdered by non-descript black goo, I dunno).
 This, however, reveals to her that she is the alien.